MikeyPPPPPPPP/The-Vault/README.md

 ## I am currently rewriting the code, this code is not secure against memory forensics which is unexceptable for me.
 # updates
- * I will be switching to 256 bit ASE in CBC
+ * I will be switching to 256 bit AES in CBC
  * I will also make the program handle sensitive info securly in memory

 This is a PGP encryption suite with a built in password and file manager made in Python with Tkinter